-The following section addresses the management routes followed by hazardous waste managed within Kent.
-This provides the basis from which the existing baseline hazardous waste management capacity may be established.
-In establishing capacities only, the input values have been considered (as explained at the beginning of this report).
-This may underestimate overall capacity when considering Kent hosts two hazardous waste landfills in particular (Norwood Farm and Pinden Quarry).
+The following section considers the different types of hazardous waste management capacity that exist in Kent and establishes the existing baseline hazardous waste management capacity in Kent.
+In establishing capacities, only the input values have been considered (as explained at the beginning of this report).
+This may underestimate overall capacity given consented capacity cannot be expected to have been operating at peak capacity and some may not have been operational in 20205.